 Of course, exercise is in the mix, but you can increase your metabolic rate plenty of other ways.
 And it’s easier than you think.

-Here’s the Top 10, including links to science-based articles and studies to back it up:
+Here are the Top 10 recommendations on how to boost your metabolism, including links to science-based articles and studies to back it up:

 1. Eat protein at every meal